 WHAT HAPPENS IF I CAN’T PUT MY BINS OUT OR I FORGET AND MISS OUT?

-We’re doing the replacement at the same time as your recycling collection over six weeks, starting on 9 July and finishing on 17 August.
+We’re doing the replacement at the same time as your recycling collection.
 If you’ve missed out during that time, it’s ok.
 You can keep using your old bins.
 They will still be emptied as usual.

 ARE THE NEW BINS SMALLER?